 The European Commission has been providing humanitarian aid since 1992 in over 110 countries.
 While its annual budget for such operations is only around €1 billion, the Commission's assistance reaches over 120 million people every year.

-The European Commission's Humanitarian Aid and Civil Protection department (ECHO) provides relief in all major crisis zones around the world including Syria, South Sudan, Yemen and Ukraine.
+The European Commission's Civil Protection and Humanitarian Aid Operations department (ECHO) provides relief in all major crisis zones around the world including Syria, South Sudan, Yemen and Ukraine.
 It also contributes to tackling the refugee crisis in Europe, also by mobilising EU civil protection channels.

 The humanitarian assistance funded by the EU is delivered in partnership with UN agencies, international organisations and NGOs.
 EU humanitarian aid covers intervention areas such as: food and nutrition, shelter, health care, water and sanitation and education in emergencies.
 A large network of Commission's humanitarian experts in over 40 countries worldwide enables close monitoring of crisis situations and relief operations.